ShawaizSarfraz117/MCW-Practice-Management-Software/README.md

 ### Testing Environment

+The application is configured to use SQLite in-memory database for testing, providing fast and isolated test runs without affecting your development or production databases.

 The application uses two main testing approaches:

 1. **Integration Tests**: Test the interaction between components and modules in a more realistic environment